rmurphey/jqfundamentals/README.md

 maintained by the jQuery project, and ongoing maintenance and support for this content will transfer to the jQuery project.
 For more details, se my [blog post](http://blog.rebeccamurphey.com/the-future-of-jquery-fundamentals-and-a-confe).
-The old repo has been archived in the archive branch.

 Please do not open issues on this repo; use the new jQuery Project repo instead.